austinbennysmith/Cultured_Meat_Modelling/learning_basilisk/couette_example/multiFluid/Couette_2Fluid_Perturb/README.md

 ### In the multicouette_PERTURB.c program, if you change muWater to 0.1 and muOil to 0.03, you can watch a wave break very slowly & weirdly.
+### multicouette_gPERT.c has a perturbation of the interface as well as gravity.